Weak and renormalized solutions to a hypoelliptic Mean Field Games system: Assumptions/Definitions

+We split this section in two subsections, one for Lipschitz Hamiltonian and one for quadratic.

-\subsubsection{Lipschitz Hamiltonian and weak solutions.}
+\subsubsection{Lipschitz Hamiltonian and weak solutions}

-As far as the data are concerned, we assume the following, for the case of Lipschitz Hamiltonian: \begin{assum} (Hamiltonian) The Hamiltonian $H:\R^d\rightarrow \R,$ is convex, continuous, $H(0)=0$, and there exists an $L_H>0$, such that,
+As far as the data are concerned, we assume the following, for the case of Lipschitz Hamiltonian: \begin{itemize} \item[\namedlabel{AssumptionHamilt}{[H1]}](Lipschitz Hamiltonian) The Hamiltonian $H:\R^d\rightarrow \R,$ is $C^1(\R^d),$ convex, $H\geq 0$, $H(0)=0$, and there exists an $L_H>0$, such that,